JumpStartGeorgia/Eliava-Story/README.md

   * remove last script that is under <!-- deploy - remove extra script that points to locale file --> comment
   * uncomment previously commented text (I18n.js script can be deleted not tested but it should work)
   * if it is production change addthis id
-- In main.js file go to the bottom and comment dev_init and deploy_init, uncomment init
+- In main.js/init function comment all except block for production

 ## TODO
   * in dev/index.html translate into russian and paste 'You need to turn on Javascript for this application to work!' into noscript block